creativescala/creative-scala/src/raw/pictures/images.md

 ![A circle](src/pages/expressions/circle.png)

-Doodle supports a handful "primitive" images: circles, rectangles, and triangles.
+Doodle supports a handful of "primitive" images: circles, rectangles, and triangles.
 Let's try drawing a rectangle: